social_economy svg

 El propósito de WCA es aumentar la cadena de valor proporcionando acceso a financiación a PYMES y enfocándose en tres principios clave dentro del marco de los ODS:

-El equipo está compuesto por diez profesionales, gran parte del equipo miembros senior con más de 10 años de experiencia en mercados emergentes y/u operaciones financieras, y experiencia colectiva en financiación de más de 1 billón de dólares de deuda a corto plazo y transacciones comerciales de mercados emergentes:
+El equipo está compuesto por diez profesionales, gran parte del equipo miembros senior con más de 10 años de experiencia en mercados emergentes y/u operaciones financieras, y experiencia colectiva en financiación de más de 1 billón de dólares de deuda a corto plazo y transacciones comerciales de mercados emergentes.

 Puedes saber más sobre el equipo aquí.